JakubKrawiec2001/Mernstore---frontend/README.md

 ## Introduction

-The project was created with the goal of creating a responsive and modern online store that allows easy online shopping for electronics.
+The project was made with the goal of creating a responsive and modern online store that allows easy online shopping for electronics.
 The goal was to combine advanced technologies such as React, MongoDB and Stripe to create a comprehensive e-commerce platform.
+Some of the key functionalities of Mernstore are: adding products to the shopping cart, saving selected products to the favorites list, thanks to the stripe in the test version it is possible to simulate the purchase of products.
+There is also a login panel and new user registration.
 The website's backend was deployed on the Heroku platform [Backend repo](https://github.com/JakubKrawiec2001/Mernstore---backend)

 <br />